franckies/mywebsite/content/about/index.md

 ## Education
 {{< book title="2nd level Master's degree, Artificial Intelligence & Cloud" authors="Politecnico di Torino, Jan 2021 - Present" image="images/polito.png" size="300x" >}}
-The Master’s Programme illustrates how to concretely use modern digital technologies, from effective data management to the adoption of Artificial Intelligence and Machine Learning techniques, all through the most recent implementation models on the Cloud.
-The cloud specialisation explores the main components that characterise IaaS and PaaS solutions on the four main cloud service providers (Azure, Aws, GCP and Oracle Cloud).
-Throughout the deep dive on CSPs, particular emphasis is laid on the Devops approach and Infrastructure as Code, microservice-based architectures using containerization (Docker, Kubernetes, OpenShift) and serverless development.
+The Master’s Programme illustrates how to concretely use modern digital technologies, from the main components that characterise IaaS and PaaS solutions on Azure, Aws, GCP and Oracle Cloud, to the Devops approach and Infrastructure as Code, microservice-based architectures using containerization (Docker, Kubernetes, OpenShift) and serverless development. \
+**Final dissertation**: API Management in the context of Hybrid Cloud.
 {{< /book >}}
 {{< book title="Master's degree, Computer science and engineering" authors="Politecnico di Milano, Sept 2018 - Dec 2020" image="images/polimi.png" size="300x" >}}
-**Relevant courses**: Computing infrastructures, model identification and data analysis, image analysis and computer vision, artificial intelligence.
+The programme covers the full spectrum of computer science applications, from Artificial Intelligence and Machine Learning to Big Data and data science, software engineering for complex systems, internet engineering and cyber security. \
+**Final dissertation**: Real-time implementation of an Augmented Reality ADAS for Head-Mounted Displays
 {{< /book >}}
 {{< book title="Erasmus program" authors="Slovak University of Technology, Sept 2019- Jan 2020" image="images/stu.png" size="300x" >}}
 {{< /book >}}